 A student may request an Authorized Leave of Absence when personal circumstances (e.g., birth, death, serious illness, major financial challenges), interfere with the student's ability to devote sufficient time to academic pursuits to assure a reasonable expectation of success.
-Authorized Leaves of Absences are requested from and granted by the Associate Dean for Academic and Clinical Affairs, or the Director PhD, DNP, or MSN programs, in consultation with the appropriate progressions committee.
+Authorized Leaves of Absence are requested from and granted by the Associate Dean for Academic and Clinical Affairs and the Director of Advanced Practice and Graduate Certificate Programs.

 - 1. Currently enrolled students will be granted a Leave of Absence only if they are passing all nursing courses at 75% or better (UG) or 83% or better (Graduate) and are therefore eligible for Withdrawal Passing (WP) grades. - 2.
 The student considering a request for an authorized Leave of Absence should contact the Office of Student Affairs for an explanation of the process regarding the leave of absence and to determine if she or he is eligible. - 3.
 A Leave of Absence is approved for a maximum of 1 year.
 A student who receives an authorized Leave of Absence and returns before the Leave of Absence expires is guaranteed a space in the program.
 An authorized Leave of Absence is not considered a withdrawal from the program. - 4.
 A student who does not re-enter the program by the end of the authorized period will be considered a voluntary withdrawal. - 5.
 A student who withdraws from any nursing program for any reason must reapply to the College of Nursing as a new applicant.
 A student who takes an unauthorized leave of absence, or fails to register during each academic year will be considered to have voluntarily withdrawn from the program and must apply for admission to the College of Nursing as a new applicant. - 6.
-A grade of Withdrawal Pass (WP) is not the same as an authorized leave of absence. - 7.
-All approved leave of absence requests will require notification of the student's academic advisor, Directors of the MSN, DNP and PhD, Office of Student Affairs, and MSN and DNP specialty coordinators as applicable.
+A grade of Withdrawal Pass (WP) is not the same as an authorized leave of absence.

+7. All approved leave of absence requests will require notification of the student's academic advisor, Director of Advanced Practice and Graduate Certificate Programs, Office of Student Affairs, and specialty coordinators as applicable.